16161d/VolcaSampleMIDIator/README.md

 ## Changelog

-* v1.0.0 - First public version, may be issues, but has been tested thouroughly.
-An update may be made to include MIDI mapping.
+* **v2.0.0** - This more complete version comes with a new more appropriate look, adds the MIDI mapping feature, and fixes an issues with chromatic mode not pitching notes correctly.

 * v1.0.1 - Fixed app not detecting hotswapped MIDI devices.
 Lists will now update and refresh if a MIDI device is connected or disconnected.

-* v2.0.0 - This more complete version comes with a new more appropriate look, adds the MIDI mapping feature, and fixes an issues with chromatic mode not pitching notes correctly.
+* v1.0.0 - First public version, may be issues, but has been tested thoroughly.
+An update may be made to include MIDI mapping.